vincehsanchez/GroupFiveProject1/README.md

 - Identify the data that will be used with the timeframe.
 - Analyze the data to find trends or lack thereof.
 - Create charts to present the findings.
-- Implications of findings, what do they mean?
+- Implications of findings (what do they mean)
-- Identify the shortcomings of the analysis or data used.
+- Identify the limitations of the analysis or data used.

 ##